eassolutions/jellyfin-marque/README.md

 You can add a custom border overlay (e.g., a frame) by placing a file named `border.png` in the same directory as the script.
 - The image should be a PNG with transparency.
 - It will be automatically resized to fit the screen.
-- Posters are scaled to 90% of the screen size to fit within a border.
+- Posters are scaled to 80% of the screen size by default to fit within a border (configurable via `POSTER_SCALE`).

 ## Performance Tips for Pi